-One of the many advantages of paying your freelancers through Upwork is that you should not be required to file U.S. tax forms (W-2, 1099-MISC, 1099-NEC, etc.) for those freelancers.
+At Upwork, we work hard to make sure you can get work done as easily as possible.
+One of the benefits is that, when paying your freelancers through Upwork, you generally are not required to file U.S. tax forms (W-2, 1099-MISC, 1099-NEC, etc.) for them.

 If you believe that your Upwork freelancer is best classified as an employee, you should use Upwork Payroll.
 When you use the Upwork Payroll service, our staffing provider will:

-- Handle all of the withholding and payment of taxes, and
+- Handle all of the withholding and payment of taxes

 - Provide the worker with a Form W-2

 You should determine proper classification of all of your U.S.-based freelancers based on IRS guidelines and other federal, state, and local regulations.

 If you classify your freelancer as an independent contractor, you don’t need to file a Form 1099-NEC or 1099-MISC for your payments to them through Upwork.
 While all freelancers submit their information for Form W-9 (U.S.-based) or Form W-8BEN (international) to Upwork, Upwork doesn’t send freelancers Form 1099-MISC or 1099-NEC, either.
 We do file a Form 1099-K when applicable (to freelancers who are U.S. Persons and receive over $20,000 with more than 200 transactions through Upwork).
 The point is that we handle it so you don’t have to.

 For your records, you may access your annual billing history from your Reports › Transaction History.